Welcome to the Theatre in a Garden

 By 1993, the aging theater pavilion and surrounding support buildings began to show need for significant renovations and repairs.
 In addition to upgrading the existing spaces, new housing and production facilities were also desperately needed.
 In reviewing the financial situation and the necessary plans for future building and redevelopment, Jim accepted an offer from the Foundation to sell the property.
 On June 17, 1993, the Peninsula Players Theatre Foundation, Inc. acquired ownership of the property.
 Along with the sale went a legacy to continue the founders’ inspired efforts towards excellent professional theater in Door County, Wisconsin.

-Since the sale, building upon the original mission and vision of the historic Peninsula Players Theatre, former Executive Producer Todd Schmidt, the Board of Directors, and foundation donors worked to preserve and improve the facilities and environment of the theater.
-New actor housing, new public restroom facilities, expanded and upgraded rehearsal and storage areas, a new computerized box office, and thriving new gardens have all been added to the facility, thanks to the help of countless dedicated donors, benefactors, and volunteers.
+Since the sale, building upon the original mission and vision of the historic Peninsula Players Theatre, company members, the Board of Directors and dedicated contributors worked to preserve and improve the facilities and environment of the theater.
+New housing, public restroom facilities, expanded and upgraded rehearsal and storage areas, and thriving gardens have all been added to the facility, thanks to the help of countless dedicated donors, benefactors, and volunteers.

 Working in a resident company such as the Players is a unique experience for company members.
 With approximately 50 people living and working together, the company becomes a supportive network.
 “We offer a unique relationship – working, living, and eating meals with theater professionals,” said Brian Kelsey, Managing Director.
 “Everyone in our theater company lives on property: actors, interns, directors, designers, technicians, stage managers, and administrators.
 Company members get to know everyone involved in the creative process because they’re not living an independent life off property.”
 Each year many interns are enticed to work at the Players because they have ample opportunities to meet, work with and learn from practicing theater professionals.
 This is another vision of the Players’ founders which is carried on today.